Battle of Villaviciosa: Battle

 The battle began during the afternoon, lasting until midnight.
 Each army had 23 pieces of artillery, deployed in three batteries.
 The artillery fire began simultaneously, damaging both armies.
 The Marquis de Valdecañas, commanding the cavalry in the Bourbon right wing (with King Philip), began the attack.
-Valdecañas sent his cavalry against the allied left wing, composed of German infantry and Portuguese and Spanish cavalry under Imperial General von Frankenberg.
-The German infantry and Portuguese cavalry tried to stop the Bourbon charge before yielding, and the left wing was destroyed.
-The Spanish captured the artillery pieces, killing the Anglo-Dutch troops sent to aid the left wing.
-With the allied left wing defeated, the archduke's infantry advanced toward the Franco-Spanish center and drove back the Bourbon infantry.
+Valdecañas sent his cavalry against the allied left wing, composed of Austrian infantry and Portuguese and pro-Habsburg Spanish cavalry under Imperial General von Frankenberg.
+The Austrian infantry and Portuguese cavalry tried to stop the Bourbon charge before yielding, and the left wing was destroyed.
+Pro-Bourbon Spanish troops captured the artillery pieces, defeating British and Dutch forces sent to aid the left wing.
+With the allied left wing defeated, the archduke's infantry advanced toward the Franco-Spanish center and drove back their infantry.
 The Marquis of Toy tried to prevent losses in the center and avoid the division of the army, but most of his men were taken prisoner by the Portuguese.

 Although the Bourbons in the center were in difficulty, the Count of Aguilar threw his cavalry against the archduke's right wing (commanded by General Starhemberg and comprising the best grenadiers and cavalry squadrons of the allied army).
 The allies were unable to stop the Count of Aguilar's cavalry.
-The archduke's right wing was saved from disaster by support from the center, led by the Spanish general Villarroel.
+The archduke's right wing was saved from disaster by support from the center, led by pro-Habsburg Spanish General Antoni de Villarroel.
 Starhemberg regrouped his forces, repulsed the Count of Aguilar's cavalry and charged the Bourbon left wing.
 After capturing the left-wing cannons, Starhemberg launched his army against the center.

-The Bourbon center and left wing began to retreat, and the right-wing cavalry pursued the allied left wing.
-The Count of Aguilar then attacked against the archduke's right wing with his dragoons.
-Although the German and Portuguese cavalry (under the Count of Atalaya) resisted the first charge, Aguilar's cavalry broke the allied right wing.
+The Bourbon center and left wing began to retreat, and the right-wing's cavalry pursued the allied left wing.
+The Count of Aguilar then attacked the archduke's right wing with his dragoons.
+Although Austrian and Portuguese cavalry under the Count of Atalaia resisted the first charge, Aguilar's cavalry broke the allied right wing.
 Valdecañas' cavalry also dealt a severe blow to allied army, and Lt.
 Gen. Mahony and Field Marshal Amezaga's troops charged from the right wing.
-Starhemberg in return launched three cavalry charges against them.
+Starhemberg, in return, launched three cavalry charges against them.
 During the fighting, Amezaga was wounded in the face.
-Starhemberg's forces retreated to a nearby forest to escape the Franco-Spanish cavalry, and the allied forces began their withdrawal under cover of night.
-The British regiments suffered heavy losses; Brigadier-General Lepell, the senior British officer, reported two regiments had been cut off while over 107 men were missing from his own and he had only two squadrons still available.
+Starhemberg's forces retreated to a nearby forest to escape Bourbon cavalry, and the allied forces began their withdrawal under cover of night.
+British regiments suffered heavy losses during the battle; Brigadier-General Nicholas Wedig Lepell, the most senior British officer at the battle, reported two regiments had been cut off while over 107 men were missing from his own unit, and he only had two cavalry squadrons still available.